 Our responsibility is to express opinions on these financial statements based on our audit.
-We conducted our audit in accordance with auditing standards generally accepted in the United States of America.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and Government Auditing Standards issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.

 We did not audit the financial statements of certain component units of the County as disclosed in Note 1 to the financial statements, which represent approximately 15%, 11% and 23%, respectively, of the assets, net position and revenues of the government-wide financial statements, and 99.9% of the assets, net position and revenues of the aggregate discretely presented component units.
 Those statements were audited by other auditors, whose reports have been furnished to us, and our opinion, insofar as it relates to the amounts included for such component units, is based solely on the reports of the other auditors.
+The financial statements of Nassau County Healthcare Corporation were not audited in accordance with Government Auditing Standards.